Iryna Fedyshyn

-Iryna Petrivna Fedyshyn (Іри́на Петрі́вна Феди́шин, born in Lviv) is a Ukrainian singer and songwriter.
+Iryna Petrivna Fedyshyn (Іри́на Петрі́вна Феди́шин; born 1 February 1987) is a Ukrainian singer and songwriter.

 Biography

 Iryna Fedyshyn was born on 1 February 1987 in Lviv, Ukrainian SSR, into a family of musicians.
 From an early age, she showed musical, vocal and stage abilities.

 Fedyshyn's father, although himself a musician, hoped that his daughter would succeed at chess.
 However, Iryna took to the synthesizer, on which she learned to improvise and write her first songs.

 At the age of thirteen, the girl decided to get a musical education and went to study at a music school.
 Thanks to her home education, she was immediately accepted into the fourth grade of the music school, from which she graduated with honors.
 There she also conducted concert programs.
 She studied economics at the Ivan Franko National University of Lviv and at the same time took private music and vocal lessons.